 You have been diagnosed with Guillain-Barré syndrome (GBS), a condition that affects the nervous system.
 In people with GBS, the immune system attacks the nerves, often following an infection.
 But it can also arise out of the blue.
 This attack can cause weakness or even paralysis.
 GBS is a temporary illness.
 Many people return to normal and have no further problems.
 Others may have some permanent nerve damage.
 Here’s what you can do to help yourself recover.

 Do's and don'ts:

 Stay active, but don’t overdo it.
-Get advice from healthcare professionals, such as your therapists, on what your activity should be.
+Get advice from your healthcare provider or physical or occupational therapist on what your activity should be.

 Be patient.
 Recovery from nerve damage is a slow process, and each person’s recovery is unique.
 You may recover in as little as 3 weeks, or it could take as long as 3 years.

 Be careful.
 If you still have numbness and weakness, limit activities in which you could fall or hurt yourself.

 Set priorities.
 Decide which tasks you need to do on a given day.
 Save the others for another time.

-Talk to your healthcare provider about physical therapy and occupational therapy.
-Physical therapy and occupational therapy can help you get your strength back.
+Talk with your provider about physical therapy and occupational therapy.
+These can help you get your strength back.

 Don’t drive until your healthcare provider says it’s OK.

-Work closely with your healthcare provider and rehabilitation team to ensure the best possible recovery.
+Work closely with your healthcare provider and rehab (rehabilitation) team to ensure the best possible recovery.

-Seek support when you need it; then accept it.
+Seek emotional and physical support when you need it; then accept it.
 This isn’t a sign of weakness.

-You may find it helpful to talk to a counselor or therapist in addition to your primary care healthcare provider.
+You may find it helpful to talk with a counselor or therapist in addition to your primary care healthcare provider.

 Get out of the house.
 Ask a friend to visit or to take you on short errands.

 Call your healthcare provider right away if you have any of the following:

-Increasing numbness or tingling in your legs, hands, or feet
+Numbness or tingling in your legs, hands, or feet that gets worse

 Loss of movement or feeling in your legs, hands, arms, or feet

-New neurologic symptoms, such as double vision, slurred speech, or trouble swallowing
+New nervous system symptoms, such as double vision, slurred speech, or trouble swallowing

 Shortness of breath